Laughing is important: It lowers anxiety and blood pressure and overall contributes to a better day.

 Can we be funny in videoconferencing?

-The need to turn an event into an experience applies at least as much to your virtual and hybrid events.
+The need to turn an event into an experience applies at least as much, if not more, to your virtual and hybrid events.
 Given the number of virtual events that have been offered since March 2020, you need some tips to keep your participants engaged.
-Since fatigue and boredom are logically more frequent behind a screen, the lack of physical human interaction will be compensated for by :
+Since fatigue and boredom are logically more frequent behind a screen, the lack of physical human interaction will be compensated for by:

-- Virtual role-playing games: Virtual interaction can for example start with a round of introductions to relax the atmosphere and get to know the participants better so that the event finally becomes a less anonymous experience.
+- Virtual role-playing games: Virtual interaction can for example start with a round of introductions to relax the atmosphere and get to know the participants better so that the event becomes a less anonymous experience.
 For this, you can use Kahoot Quizzes, virtual Blind tests, and other multiplayer games that energize and entertain employees who can sometimes feel the loneliness of isolation and WFH.

 - Virtual aperitifs at the end of events: At Digitevent at the end of videoconference meetings (confinement obliges), we enjoyed spending 10-15 minutes with a drink in hand to talk about something other than work to decompress and broaden the exchange to more personal subjects.

 - Challenges: Have you ever tried to play a virtual escape game?
 Nothing could be more fun to strengthen the cohesion of your teams!
 Many games like "Keep talking and nobody explodes" improve communication while giving your teams a challenge (here, a given time to defuse a virtual bomb).

 - Or, even bolder, by inviting an actor into the web conference!
 The idea is simple: What if actors came to make your events more fun?
-A New York startup has done it: it's Laugh.
-Events: a lot of employees find their work meetings boring.
-So the company wanted to create a whole new format: They call it LaaS (Laugh as a Service), which parodies the acronym SaaS.
+A New York startup has done it.
+Many employees find their work meetings boring, so the company wanted to create a whole new format: They call it LaaS (Laugh as a Service), which parodies the acronym SaaS.
 This idea can be applied to all sizes of companies and (almost) all types of events.

 Re-enchanting everyday life and associating work with positive emotions